Dhofar: Middle Ages

 Prior to Omani rule, Dhofar was part of the sultanate of Kathiri, and was later mostly controlled by the tribes of Al-Hakli (Qara), thus given the name "Qara Mountain Range".
-Al-Shahri were believed to be the original inhabitants of Dhofar.

 19th century

+In the early 19th century, the region was ruled by Muhammed Aqil and an American locally known as Abdullah Lorleyd and relied on the Mahra for support, but remained loyal to the sultans of Muscat.

 A historical political précis on Dhofar produced by the British Government indicate that in 1876, a man named Sayyid Fadhl bin Alawi, who had arrived in Dhofar from Mecca in August 1875, had established himself as the de facto ruler of Dhofar.
 He claimed allegiance to the Ottomans, however, it was unknown if he was acting under their directive.
 With the help of Dhofari tribes he carried out warfare against the Bedouins of the interior.
 He was expelled by local sheikhs in January 1879.